nathancarter/weblurch/doc/plan.md

 ## Documenting each demo app better

- * Write a thorough introduction at the top of its source code file.
  * Add a help menu item that opens the demo app's source code file so the reader can see the thorough introduction just discussed.
  * Add a help menu item that will open The Tutorial in a new tab.